phrutis/wif500/README.md

 Thus, he made a public key out of a private key and gave it to third parties.<hr>

 What happens if the key is not found?</br>
+Nothing.</br>
-Nothing.
-Write on the photo SOLVED.
+Write on the photo SOLVED. </br>
 Let's start another challenge and we'll look for it.<hr>

 How to know that the key is found by someone?</br>
 Verify transactions on the blockchain.<hr>